cthit/VoteIT/README.md

 * gulp

 ###How to use Docker###
-* docker build -t voteit .
+* docker build -t cthit/voteit .
-* docker run voteit
+* docker run cthit/voteit